Karina Vold Keynote Speaker

-Dr. Vold’s current research addresses foundational and normative questions around how emerging technologies, especially AI and other data-enabled technologies, are impacting the human mind, including our consciousness, memory, and decision-making.
-Questions such as how our digital assistants can be used to improve our metacognitive capacities; when do the influences of online nudges become manipulative; how can we design AI systems to better support human autonomy are asked.
-She also explores the scope and limitations of intelligence, both natural and artificial – questioning whether moral machines could be built or whether current machine learning methods scale up to general intelligence.
+Dr Vold’s research explores how emerging data-enabled technologies, such as AI, impact the human mind, consciousness, memory and decision-making.
+She questions both the positive and negative impacts of technology, such as whether digital assistants can be used to improve metacognitive capacities, and at what point the influences of online nudges become manipulative.
+On a broader scale, Vold researches the scope and limitations of natural and artificial intelligence, questioning whether we can build moral machines, or if machine learning methods could scale up to general intelligence.

-As an empirically informed philosopher, Vold’s research cuts across many different areas—including cognitive science, neuroscience, neuroethics, computer science, and the law.
-She has written and spoken on topics such as humanity’s future living with AI, the limits of machine intelligence, AI and data-enabled digital mental health therapy, data privacy and online manipulation, existential risks confronting humanity, brain-computer interfaces, and cognitive enhancement.
+As an empirically informed philosopher, Vold’s research spans several areas, including the risks and ethics of AI, human autonomy, cognitive enhancement, extended cognition, neuroscience, neuroethics, computer science and the law.
+She has written about topics such as humanity’s future living with AI, the limits of machine intelligence, AI and data-enabled digital mental health therapy, data privacy and online manipulation, existential risks confronting humanity, brain-computer interfaces, and cognitive enhancement.

-Dr. Vold is currently a Research Associate at the Leverhulme Centre for the Future of Intelligence, a Research Fellow in the Faculty of Philosophy at University of Cambridge, and a Digital Charter Fellow at the Alan Turing Institute.
-In this capacity, she has advised the UK Government’s Centre for the Data Ethics and Innovation, as well as several leading tech companies, on ethical considerations around the use of AI and data-enabled technology.
-Vold also serves on the Program Committee for the AAAI/ACM Conference on AI, Ethics, and Society, and as an Associate Editor for the newly launched IEEE Transactions journal in Technology and Society.
+She is a Research Associate at Leverhulme Centre for the Future of Intelligence, a Research Fellow in the Faculty of Philosophy at University of Cambridge and a Digital Charter Fellow at the Alan Turing Institute.
+She also serves on the Program Committee for the AAAI/ACM Conference on AI, Ethics and Society, and is an Associate Editor for the newly launched IEEE Transactions journal in Technology and Society.

-Prior to her time at the University of Cambridge, Dr. Vold received a PhD from the Department of Philosophy at McGill University and an Honours BA from the University of Toronto.
-She was the recipient of a SSHRC (Social Sciences and Humanities Research Council of Canada) Doctoral Award, a Wolfe Fellowship in Science and Technology, and a Canada-UK Fellowship in Innovation and Entrepreneurship.
-She has previously been a visiting scholar at numerous international institutions, including the Australian National University, Ruhr University, and Duke University, and a Lecturer at Carleton University and McGill University.
+Vold received a PhD from the Department of Philosophy, McGill University and an Honours BA from the University of Toronto.
+She has received several awards and accolades for her work, including the SSHRC (Social Sciences and Humanities Research Council of Canada) Doctoral Award, a Wolfe Fellowship in Science and Technology, and a Canada-UK Fellowship in Innovation and Entrepreneurship.
+Previously, she was a visiting scholar at several international institutions, including the Australian National University, Ruhr University, and Duke University.

 - Emerging technologies; Artificial Intelligence